 The three-year courses are the starting point in the development of responsible individuals active in the social contexts in which they live.

-Through the combination of design, which is the planning and construction of the future, and art, which is the vision and the ability to adopt a systematic approach, sustainability can become an opportunity of development for organisations.
+Combining design, which is the planning and construction of the future, and art, which is vision and ability to adopt a systematic approach, sustainability can become an opportunity of development for organisations.